axelmierczuk/tenrec/README.md

 Key features:

 - Completely headless IDA Pro interaction, made possible with ida-domain
-- Multi-session analysis, great when working with a libraries used by an application
+- Multi-session analysis, great when working with libraries used by an application
 - Custom plugin support
 - Auto-docs generation (including plugin docs)